You may never buy the canned stuff again after I show you how to make chicken noodle soup from scratch. So easy and delicious!

 I have also been making this in my Instant Pot lately, so I am updating my recipe to include instructions for that.
 Note: These are Amazon affiliate links, which support this site at no extra cost to you.

 But you are not going to believe how simple it is to make this!
 The most work you will exert will be a little chopping.
-I made a little video to show how easy it is.

 Side note: I used to remove celery leaves from things.
 I don’t do that any more.
 I find that the celery leaves add more flavor.